A tale of two toolkits, report the third: on the usage and performance of HIVE-COTE v1.0: HIVE-COTE 1.0 Usability

-A Python implementation of HIVE-COTE is under development and available in \texttt{sktime}.
+A Python implementation of HIVE-COTE is under development and available in \texttt{aeon}.
 As previously discussed, this version of the algorithm is less mature in terms of its development and the results reported in this paper are from the Java version of the algorithm.
-The \texttt{sktime} implementation is in an alpha state, and will eventually converge on the same functionally as the more developed Java implementation, but currently has a number of limitations (such as building from file and running constituents in parallel).
-Further, the Python implementations of the constituent classifiers are less efficient than the Java implementations, and as such, HIVE-COTE 1.0 in \texttt{sktime} is slower than the \texttt{tsml} implementation on equivalent inputs.
+The \texttt{aeon} implementation is in an alpha state, and will eventually converge on the same functionally as the more developed Java implementation, but currently has a number of limitations (such as building from file and running constituents in parallel).
+Further, the Python implementations of the constituent classifiers are less efficient than the Java implementations, and as such, HIVE-COTE 1.0 in \texttt{aeon} is slower than the \texttt{tsml} implementation on equivalent inputs.

-The interface and basic usage of HIVE-COTE in \texttt{sktime} is very similar to that of \texttt{tsml}.
-The terminology is slightly different however as the \texttt{sktime} version uses fit and predict derived from scikit-learn while the Java version uses build and classify from Weka/\texttt{tsml}.
-Notionally the process of constructing and making predictions with HIVE-COTE are equivalent and a simple example of fitting and predicting with HIVE-COTE in \texttt{sktime} is given in Listing~\ref{hive_python}.
-The most up-to-date implementation of HIVE-COTE can be found in the \texttt{sktime} toolkit on GitHub under the \texttt{hive-cote} branch~\footnote{\url{https://github.com/alan-turing-institute/sktime/blob/hive_cote/sktime/contrib/meta/ensembles.py}}.
+The interface and basic usage of HIVE-COTE in \texttt{aeon} is very similar to that of \texttt{tsml}.
+The terminology is slightly different however as the \texttt{aeon} version uses fit and predict derived from scikit-learn while the Java version uses build and classify from Weka/\texttt{tsml}.
+Notionally the process of constructing and making predictions with HIVE-COTE are equivalent and a simple example of fitting and predicting with HIVE-COTE in \texttt{aeon} is given in Listing~\ref{hive_python}. \lstset{style=python_jay}